MageTest/BehatMage/README.md

 As you can see now that our product definition has the required attribute Behat moved onto the next step of our scenario.
 As you can imagine now it's only a matter of implementing, step by step, all the required tests and code to adhere to the previously defined scenario.

 ## More about Features

 ## More about Steps

-## The Context Class: FeatureContext
+## The Context Class: MagentoContext

-## The behat Command Line Tool
+## The BehatMage Command Line Tool

 ## What’s Next?